-- 1 Record all of the settings in system setup (see "System Setup Options" on page 98) so that you can restore the correct settings in step 8. - 2 Follow the procedures in "Before You Begin" on page 59. - 3 Locate the battery socket (see "System Board Components" on page 63). - NOTICE: If you pry the battery out of its socket with a blunt object, be careful not to touch the system board with the object.
+- 1 Record all the screens in system setup (see "System Setup" on page 113) so that you can restore the correct settings in step 8. - 2 Follow the procedures in "Before You Begin" on page 59. - 3 Locate the battery socket (see "System Board Components" on page 68). - NOTICE: If you pry the battery out of its socket with a blunt object, be careful not to touch the system board with the object.
 Ensure that the object is inserted between the battery and the socket before you attempt to pry out the battery.
-Otherwise, you may damage the system board by prying off the socket or by breaking circuit traces on the system board. - Remove the battery by carefully prying it out of its socket with your fingers or with a blunt, nonconducting object, such as a plastic screwdriver.

-5 Insert the new battery into the socket with the side labeled "+" facing up, and snap the battery into place.
+Otherwise, you may damage the system board by prying off the socket or by breaking circuit traces on the system board. - 4 Remove the battery by carefully prying it out of its socket with your fingers or with a blunt, nonconducting object such as a plastic screwdriver. - 5 Insert the new battery into the socket with the side labeled "+" facing up, and snap the battery into place.

-1 battery

-- 2 battery socket - 6 Replace the computer cover (see "Replacing the Computer Cover" on page 90). - NOTICE: To connect a network cable, first plug the cable into the network port or device, and then plug it into the computer. - 7 Connect your computer and devices to electrical outlets, and then turn them on. - 8 Enter system setup (see "System Setup" on page 97) and restore the settings you recorded in step 1. - 9 Properly dispose of the old battery.
+- 1 battery release lever - 2 battery (positive side) - 6 Replace the computer cover (see "Replacing the Computer Cover" on page 106). - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 7 Connect your computer and devices to electrical outlets, and turn them on. - 8 Enter system setup (see "System Setup" on page 113) and restore the settings you recorded in step 1. - 9 Properly dispose of the old battery.
 See the Product Information Guide for battery disposal information.